 Make sure you have valid third-party public liability insurance cover, which can be obtained through a broker or specialist insurance provider.

 Mutual courtesy and care between motorists and riders is important to prevent intolerance and improve safety.
-A horse rider should acknowledge a courtesy.
+A horse rider should show appreciation for the courtesy of a driver.
 However, a wave or acknowledgement is not always possible as two hands are often needed to keep control of the horse.

 Motorists and horse riders both have a right to use the road.
 They also share a responsibility to consider each others needs